johnalison/obsidian-notes/Journal/14 October 2024 Monday.md

 # [[Classifier Studies]]
 - More [[Setting up Falcon]]
-- test job very slow on rogue01...  when doing all offsets together...
-MUCH faster with one offset ?
+- test job ... very slow on rogue01...  when doing all offsets together...
+- Try one offset at a time ...
+MUCH faster (?)